Business Preparedness: Getting Started

 Get started with emergency planning for your business:

 - Learn what kinds of emergencies might affect your company both internally and externally.
-Find out which natural disasters are most common in the areas where you operate.
+Find out which disasters are possible and most common in the areas where you operate.
 You may be aware of some of your community's risks; others may surprise you.

 - Think about how a disaster would affect your suppliers and customers.
 A disaster somewhere else can effect your business if you can't get supplies, or can't ship your products.